Campus Ministry Locations

 The two mosaics on either side of the sanctuary include the Book of the Gospels and the Tabernacle, which came from St. Salome's Church, demonstrating the harmony between word and sacrament.
 The College seal is located on the back wall and includes the Basilian motto taken from Psalm 119: Teach me goodness, discipline, and knowledge.
 Iconographer Minh Huynh painted an image of Our Lady of Guadalupe, which was initiated by Fisher's Latino Student Union.

 The abstract, stained glass "Windows of Mercy" were created by Valerie O'Hara.
 In addition, a statue of St. Basil the Great by sculptor Timothy Schmaltz is located in the courtyard in the front of the Chapel.

 The Fr.
 Joseph A. Trovato Campus Ministry Center

-The Campus Ministry Center, located in Ward Hall, serves as a gathering place for the entire campus community to visit and lounge, learn more about their own spirituality, study with friends, talk to a Campus Minister or attend one of our many wonderful events.
-The Campus Ministry Center is available to all students, regardless of faith tradition.
+The Campus Ministry Center, located on the first floor of the Donald E. Bain Campus Center, serves as a gathering place for the entire campus community to visit and lounge, learn more about their own spirituality, study with friends, talk to a Campus Minister, or utilize our interfaith room.